Cricket: Playing area

-Match structure and closure
+Match structure

 Before a match begins, the team captains (who are also players) toss a coin to decide which team will bat first and so take the first innings.
-Innings is the term used for each phase of play in the match.
+"Innings" is the term used for each phase of play in the match.
 In each innings, one team bats, attempting to score runs, while the other team bowls and fields the ball, attempting to restrict the scoring and dismiss the batters.
 When the first innings ends, the teams change roles; there can be two to four innings depending upon the type of match.
 A match with four scheduled innings is played over three to five days; a match with two scheduled innings is usually completed in a single day.
 During an innings, all eleven members of the fielding team take the field, but usually only two members of the batting team are on the field at any given time.
-The exception to this is if a batter has any type of illness or injury restricting his or her ability to run, in this case the batter is allowed a runner who can run between the wickets when the batter hits a scoring run or runs, though this does not apply in international cricket.
 The order of batters is usually announced just before the match, but it can be varied.

-The main objective of each team is to score more runs than their opponents but, in some forms of cricket, it is also necessary to dismiss all of the opposition batters in their final innings in order to win the match, which would otherwise be drawn.
-If the team batting last is all out having scored fewer runs than their opponents, they are said to have "lost by n runs" (where n is the difference between the aggregate number of runs scored by the teams).
-If the team that bats last scores enough runs to win, it is said to have "won by n wickets", where n is the number of wickets left to fall.
-For example, a team that passes its opponents' total having lost six wickets (i.e., six of their batters have been dismissed) have won the match "by four wickets".